-California historian (and former State Librarian) Kevin Starr said that of all the states, “only California has attached to its identity the concept of a dream.”
-Sometimes that dream is portrayed as a quicker, richer cousin of the American Dream (think gold rush, technology start up).
-Other times, however, it’s just a warmer version (a beach bungalow with a garden).
-Yet the road to a dream is often deceptive and challenging.
-Noted author (and Sacramento native) Joan Didion observed that “the apparent ease of California life is an illusion, and those who believe the illusion real live here in only the most temporary way.”
+Former state librarian (and respected historian) Kevin Starr said that of all the states, “only California has attached to its identity the concept of a dream.”
+Sometimes that dream is portrayed as the quicker, richer cousin of the American Dream (think gold rush, technology start ups).
+Other times, it’s just a warmer version (a beach bungalow and a garden).
+Yet the road to a dream can be deceptive and challenging.
+Our own Joan Didion observed that “the apparent ease of California life is an illusion, and those who believe the illusion real live here in only the most temporary way.”

-In our Spotify Playlist (titled: “California Dream: Our Pix”), we explore songs that exult, explore, and test the California ideal This is by no means a definitive list–the Golden State is featured in hundreds of songs.
+In our Spotify Playlist (titled: “California Dream: Our Pix”), we explore songs that exult, explore, and test the California ideal.
+This is by no means a definitive list—the Golden State is featured in hundreds of songs.
 But it’s a fun conversation to start.
-To make the list, the song had to have a notable role or perspective that helped shape the California ideal.
+To make our list, the song had to touch on a notable role or perspective that shapes the California ideal.

 1. California Soul (Marlena Shaw)

 Although this song never cracked Billboard’s Top 20 despite covers by the 5th Dimension and Marvin Gay (with Tammy Terrell), the Marlena Shaw cut continues to be used in movies and other places largely (we think) because the funk beat is the perfect score for lyrics that lay bare the golden state’s collective soul.
 “Its really such a groove, Puts a brand new kind of thinking in your mind and you can’t go wrong ’cause your happy all day long . . . .California soul!”
 There it is.

 2. California Stars (Vocals; Music by Billy Bragg, Lyrics by Woodie Guthrie)